Cotalker/documentation/docs/documentation/admin/admin_groups.md

 "Actions" in the _actions button menu_ are usually used as links to important tools or information, either within the Cotalker platform or on the web.

-Only in _regular groups_ can users create new channels.
+Only in _standard groups_ can users create new channels.

 <div className="alert alert--secondary">